 Some New York City pizzerias turn out ten-ton slices of pizza, laden with cheese and sauce.
 Grimaldi's pizza travels light.

 What's the secret to Grimaldi's success?
 They boast of "fresh ingredients, handmade mozzarella, ‘secret recipe’ dough and pizza sauce."
 And shhhh.. even their fresh tomatoes, it's rumored, are imported from Italy.
 And then, of course, there's Grimaldi's coal-fired oven, which burns many dozens of pounds of Pennsylvania anthracite daily.

-The pizzas come in two varieties, regular or white (white meaning without sauce) and in two sizes, with prices ranging from $14 to $18.
-About a dozen different toppings — including basil, garlic, extra sauce, mushrooms, Italian sausage, pepperoni, and ricotta cheese — cost an additional $2 per topping.
-Patrons can order soda, a handful of standard bottled beers, or house wine.
+The pizzas come in two varieties, regular or white (white meaning without sauce) and in two sizes costing $14 - $18 and up.
+About a dozen different toppings—including basil, garlic, extra sauce, mushrooms, Italian sausage, pepperoni, and ricotta cheese—cost an additional $2 - $4 per topping.
+Patrons can order a soda, a handful of standard bottled beers, or house wine.

-Ambassador Grimaldi's: 2 Dozen Pizzerias Across the US, from Florida to Texas
+Pizzerias Across the US, from Florida to Arizona

 If Grimaldi's is a mom-and-pop pizzeria, it's one that's spawned quite a family.

 It's Brooklyn institution with a national and international reputation, one of Brooklyn's pizza ambassadors.
-Fans can order Grimaldi's tee-shirts and baseball caps.
+Fans can order Grimaldi's tee-shirts.